tc39/proposal-canonical-tz/README.md

 The specification text for this proposal can be found at https://tc39.es/proposal-canonical-tz.

-Currently this spec text is stacked on top of an editorial PR ([tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573)) to the Temporal proposal.
+Currently this spec text is stacked on top of an editorial PR ([tc39/proposal-temporal#2573](https://github.com/tc39/proposal-temporal/pull/2573)) to the Temporal proposal, and another editorial PR ([tc39/ecma262#3035](https://github.com/tc39/ecma262/pull/3035)) to the ECMA-262 specification.
-This PR is expected to be merged soon.
+These PRs are expected to be merged soon.

 ## Champions